Treatment Alternatives and Diversion Program (TAD)

 The State CJCC also endorsed a project to develop a web-based, integrated reporting system for problem-solving courts and diversion programs throughout Wisconsin.
 This system, the Comprehensive Outcomes, Research, and Evaluation (CORE) Reporting System has been developed by DOJ’s Bureau of Justice Information and Analysis (BJIA).
 This system is used by local sites to report participant-level data for their TAD funded programs.
 The system is also available to sites that do not receive grant funding and incorporates performance measures developed cooperatively with the National Center for State Courts (NCSC) that are utilized by drug and hybrid courts across the state.

-COVID-19 Resources
+CORE Resources